LareineHan/rspgame-basicfunction/README.md

-# 🪨✂️🧻 Rock Scissors Paper Game
+# 🪨✂️🧻 Rock Scissors Paper Game (Class component ver.)

 Welcome to the Rock Scissors Paper Game, a dynamic and interactive web application developed using React Class Components.
 This project was created to explore and study React's Class Components, providing a hands-on learning experience.